hiteshp/hiteshp.github.com/_posts/2012-08-05-Callbacks-in-Java.markdown

 The client calls displayResource() routine, which does not know type of device.
 displayResource() call back Objects method to perform right function.

+Feel free to add comments about the post.

 <!-- more end -->